erey6/projecttwo/README.md

 The app was designed for users to keep track of coffees they have tried -- either store bought or at the cafe -- and share them.

-Any one can view the web site.
+Any one can view the website.
 Only logged-in users can add to the site.
-Entries can only be edited by the creator.
+Entries can be edited only by the creator.

 ## Unsolved
 When seeing the index of all coffees, anyone can filter by favorites, price and rating(grade).
 However this is not available when a user looks at their list of coffees.
 This is due to the how the info is retrieved from the database.